drhsqlite/fossil-mirror/www/th1.md

   * dir CHECKIN ?GLOB?

 Returns a list containing all files in CHECKIN.
 If GLOB is given only the files matching the pattern GLOB within CHECKIN will be returned.
+If DETAILS is non-zero, the result will be a list-of-lists, with each element containing at least three elements: the file name, the file size (in bytes), and the file last modification time (relative to the time zone configured for the repository).

 <a name="enable_output"></a>TH1 enable_output Command
 -----------------------------------------------------